Kingxukai/linux/Documentation/mm/split_page_table_lock.rst

 If split lock is disabled, all tables are guarded by mm->page_table_lock.

-Split page table lock for PMD tables is enabled, if it's enabled for PTE tables and the architecture supports it (see below).
+Split page table lock for PMD tables is enabled, if it's enabled for PTE tables and the woke architecture supports it (see below).

 Hugetlb and split page table lock
 =================================